 Some of the interviews I’ve done with other blogs and publications about hitchhiking as a solo female traveler to places most people are scared of.
-There’s also some blogs that mentioned me at the bottom of this page and a link to the lady who made a documentary about hitchhiking as a way to meet people that never really got off the ground.
+There are also some blogs that mentioned me at the bottom of this page and a link to the lady who made a documentary about hitchhiking as a way to meet people that never really got off the ground.

 “Most hitchhikers do it as a micro adventure!
 By far, hitchhikers are just getting from A to B on a regular day.
 From a school kid that missed the bus to the retiree who hitchhikes home from his cabin in a German forest. […] Hitchhiking and picking up hitchhikers is not limited to a certain age group or gender.
 At last year’s Hitch Gathering in France (yes, we have our own conferences) I met a guy who takes his baby hitchhiking on weekend trips.
 You don’t have to hitchhike like I do to learn what it’s all about.”

 IranWire.com by Mansoureh Farahani interview Female Hitchhiker in Iran: “It’s safe, fun and friendly” in English and Farsi